Polymelia: Animals With Extra Legs

 The two most common causes suggested for polymelia seem to be:

 - Fragile chromosome resulting in chromosomal breaks, or

 - an incompleted conjoined twin, and

+A snake cannot really be said to have duplicate limbs, as it isn't supposed to have any in the first place.
+However in 2009 this snake was found with a very uncharacteristic appendage, a leg!
 As with the dolphin this probably reflects an accidental activation of ancient snake DNA, from a time when they still had legs.
 Some modern species have small limb buds, ancient snakes had small hind legs, and even older ancestors would have had a full set of four.
 In 2008, a shark was caught that appeared to have two hind legs.